lbriais/easy_app_helper/README.md

 * The information passed to init_app_helper has been used in order to build a consistent help.
 * The method implemented add_specifc_command_line_options did add the --stupid command line option and that it fits within the global help. the syntax is the [Slop] [2] syntax, and many other options are available.
 See the [Slop] [2] for further info.

+*The EasyAppHelper::Debug module*

+Now let's try some options related to the EasyAppHelper::Logger module

 		 $ ruby ./test_app.rb --debug

 Nothing is displayed.
 Why ?
 We used the logger.info stuff !!
 Just because the default log-level is 2 (Logger::Severity::WARN), whereas we did a info (Logger::Severity::INFO equals to 1).